Strategy11/formidable-forms/readme.txt

 * Fix: An unexpected array value in form data would cause some text fields to break in PHP8.
 * Fix: Some AJAX calls for API loaded forms were occasionally targeting the wrong site, causing unwanted redirects.
 * Fix: Dropdown field options were including redundant class="" HTML that has been removed.

-= 5.1 =
-* Updated Bootstrap Multiselect to version 1.1.1, fixing issues with the accessibility of backend multiselect dropdowns for blind users.
-* New: Inputs with errors will now add the aria-describedby attribute during JavaScript validation for more accessible errors.
-* New: Form errors will now always include the role="alert" attribute for more accessible errors.
-New fields will now also include role="alert" in custom field HTML.
-* New: Added a new frm_entries_column_value filter hook.

 <a href="https://raw.githubusercontent.com/Strategy11/formidable-forms/master/changelog.txt">See changelog for all versions</a>